drcscodes/drcs.codes/res/ai/slides/problem-solving.md

 ## Measuring Problem-Solving Performance

-- Completeness: Is the algorithm guaranteed to find a solution when there is one, and to correctly report failure when there is not?
+- **Completeness**: Is the algorithm guaranteed to find a solution when there is one, and to correctly report failure when there is not?
-- Cost optimality: Does it find a solution with the lowest path cost of all solutions?
+- **Cost optimality**: Does it find a solution with the lowest path cost of all solutions?
-- Time complexity: How long does it take to find a solution?
+- **Time complexity**: How long does it take to find a solution?
 This can be measured in seconds, or more abstractly by the number of states and actions considered.
-- Space complexity: How much memory is needed to perform the search?
+- **Space complexity**: How much memory is needed to perform the search?

 ## Uninformed Search Strategies